KittyGiraudel/site/_posts/2013-11-06-how-i-learnt-to-like-bootstrap.md

 At this point, every sites looked alike and it was kind of annoying for sure.
 But I feel like this time is over and now most Bootstrap powered sites are using it wisely, adding their own custom design on top of Bootstrap components.
 That’s what Bootstrap is: a backbone for the site.

 ## Final words

-> Bootstrap is not that bad.
-Just don’t use it raw.

 In the end, I think I’ve changed my mind on Bootstrap and I really start to understand what it’s for.
 On big websites, having a skeleton to work on is important.
 It’s like managing a huge JavaScript structure without a library (could it be jQuery, MooTools, whatever).